LucasAub/Moonshot-Project/Documents/TechnicalSpecification/TechnicalSpecification.md

 - Processes image data securely with user consent

 **Note:** All image data sent for processing is transmitted securely and not stored permanently on external servers.

+**Offline Operation and Fallback Mechanisms:**

+Since BLIP image captioning requires internet connectivity, a comprehensive fallback strategy is implemented:

+1. **Connectivity Detection:** The system automatically checks internet availability before attempting to use BLIP services.
+2. **Local Model Option:** A lightweight, pre-trained version of BLIP is included with the installation to provide basic captioning capabilities without internet access.
+3. **Image Classification System:** When neither online nor local AI models are available, the system uses OpenCV-based image analysis to:

+   - Classify images into categories (photos, charts, graphs, icons, etc.)
+   - Detect dominant colors and visual characteristics
+   - Identify basic structural elements like tables, axes, and data points

+4. **Template-Based Captions:** For each image type, the system applies appropriate templates to generate informative alternative text, such as:

+   - Photos: 'Image showing [description based on visual properties]'
+   - Charts: 'Chart displaying data about [identified elements]'
+   - Graphs: 'Graph showing relationship between [identified axes]'

+5. **User Override:** The interface always allows users to manually edit AI-generated captions, ensuring that even in offline scenarios, accurate descriptions can be provided.

+The application settings allow users to configure their preferred fallback behavior, choosing whether to use local models, templates, or simply leave placeholders for manual completion.

 ## 3. Data Flow